OPEN SOURCE CONTENT

 Many open source assets are available from each project listed below.
 Our hope is this will encourage more experimentation, learning, and discovery that will benefit the whole industry.
 Many of these titles are also streaming on Netflix and are best enjoyed with any HDR configured device with your Premium subscription.

-Our open source content is available under the Attribution-NonCommercial-NoDerivatives 4.0 International license.
+Our open source content is available under the Creative Commons Attribution 4.0 International Public License.

 Sol Levante (2020)

 We’ve had great success remastering titles like Knights of Sidonia, Flavours of Youth and Godzilla from SDR to HDR over the last few years.
 But what if we increase the resolution and create anime with HDR in mind from conception?
 Working with Japan's Production I.G, we set out to create the first 4K HDR Atmos anime short and discover what would need to change in anime workflows.

 Read more about Sol Levante in the Netflix Tech Blog.

 HDR10 2020 ST2084 UHD 24fps 1000nit

 ProTools Final Mix Session and Mastered Session

 4K HDR 16bit P3/PQ D65 Dolby Vision 2.9 XML + VDM